 All of the taper equations listed below I call my own.
 If you don't see the one your interested in for sale I often have one almost ready to be listed and I can make it available to you with a phone call or email.
 I do make custom rods from the historical archives for clients.
 If you wish to have a rod made like a Leonard or Payne, for instance, give me a call maybe we can find that taper equation and make it.

 Parabolic tapers for Hexagonal rods.
-Simply, some peolple love them some hate them and one of the most misunderstood equations.
-This taper which is a blend of a few Paul Young equations are truly an incredible mathematical solution to the problem of leverage and momentum versus brute mass.
-This taper, quoting PHY is called the Perfectionist, and is one of the most perfect rods to have for any situation one may find themselves fishing.
+Simply one of the most misunderstood rod equations.
+This taper which is a blend of a few Paul Young equations, are truly an incredible mathematical solution of leverage and momentum versus brute mass.
+This taper, quoting PY is called the Perfectionist, and is one of the most perfect rods to have for any situation one may find themselves fishing.
 Medium casting action which distinctly loads in two stages during a high line back cast.
-Apon forward cast, the rod unloads like a giant spring to achive great line speed and distance with minimal effort by the caster.
+Upon forward cast, the rod unloads like a giant spring to achieve great line speed and distance with minimal effort by the caster.